SAEMC/Commit-Automator/README.md

 ```

 ```
-# Now structure looks like:
+# Now structure looks like below
-# You must be in '/home/you/Automator/'
+# And you must be in '/home/you/Automator/':
 Automator <- You are here
 ├── Auto-Commit
 │   └── README.md